MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-enterprise-template-deployment.md

 msbot clone services --name "YOUR_BOT_NAME" --luisAuthoringKey "YOUR_AUTHORING_KEY" --folder "DeploymentScripts\msbotClone" --location "YOUR_REGION"
 ```

 > There is a known issue with some users whereby you might experience the following error when running deployment `ERROR: Unable to provision MSA id automatically.
 Please pass them in as parameters and try again`.
 In this situation, please browse to https://apps.dev.microsoft.com and manually create a new application retrieving the ApplicationID and Password/Secret.
 Run the above msbot clone services command but provide two new arguments `appId` and `appSecret` passing the values you've just retrieved.
+Ensure you wrap the secret with quotes to prevent parsing issues, e.g: `-appSecret "YOUR_SECRET"`

 The msbot tool will outline the deployment plan including location and SKU.
 Ensure you review before proceeding.